C1rdec/Git-Lurker/README.md

 # Git-Lurker
-GitLurker is an overlay to ease the navigation between Git Repositories
+GitLurker is an OSS that create an overlay to ease the navigation between Git Repositories

 ![2022-03-18_23-45-15](https://user-images.githubusercontent.com/5436436/159105476-c1a2fd86-b49a-49e2-9be9-7e803f224de7.gif)